softwareQinc/staq/pystaq/README.md

 ln -s ~/python_stubs/pystaq ~/venv/lib/python3.11/site-packages
 ```

-In the above, we assumed that your platform is UNIX/UNIX-like, and that you
+In the above, we assumed that your platform is UNIX/UNIX-like and that you have
-have pystaq installed in a virtual environment under `~/venv`.
+pystaq installed in a virtual environment under `~/venv`.
 Please modify
-accordingly for your system.
+accordingly on your system.

 ## Overview
 To parse a circuit, use the function `pystaq.parse_file`, which takes a file path as input, or `pystaq.parse_str`, which accepts an OpenQASM 2.0 program string.